Skip to content

 Rocky exists because the most expensive failures in modern data platforms aren’t slow queries.
 They’re trust failures.
 A column type changes upstream and a revenue dashboard quietly diverges for three days.
 A SELECT * pulls a new column nobody designed for.
 A Snowflake-only function lands in a Databricks-targeted project and only fails in prod.
 Warehouse spend doubles and nobody can attribute which model caused it.
 An auditor asks who changed fct_revenue.amount and when.

 Rocky moves correctness into the compiler.
-The disasters above become things you catch before a row is written: a column-type change is E013 at compile, a rename’s blast radius is a rocky lineage-diff comment on the PR, a cost spike is a [budget] block that fails the run, and every run leaves a content-addressed record.
-These failures are invisible to the warehouse and out of reach of the templating layer above it.
+Each disaster above becomes something you catch before a row is written, invisible to the warehouse and out of reach of the templating layer above it.
 Rocky is the typed graph in between.

 Typed compiler, not a templating engine